-Joy Harjo's poetry collections include Conflict Resolution for Holy Beings (W. W. Norton, 2015) and How We Became Human: New and Selected Poems (W. W. Norton, 2002).
+Joy Harjo is the current poet laureate of the United States.
+Her poetry collections include Conflict Resolution for Holy Beings (W. W. Norton, 2015) and How We Became Human: New and Selected Poems (W. W. Norton, 2002).
 In 2015, she received the Wallace Stevens Award from the Academy of American Poets.
 Her other honors include the PEN Open Book Award and the American Indian Distinguished Achievement in the Arts Award.
 A Chancellor of the Academy of American Poets, she lives in Tulsa, Oklahoma.

-Juan Felipe Herrera was the U. S. Poet Laureate and served as a Chancellor of the Academy of American Poets from 2011 to 2016.
+Juan Felipe Herrera was the U. S. Poet Laureate from 2015 to 2017 and served as a Chancellor of the Academy of American Poets from 2011 to 2016.
 He is the author of many collections of poetry, including Notes on the Assemblage (City Lights, 2015) and Half of the World in Light: New and Selected Poems (University of Arizona Press, 2008), a recipient of the PEN/Beyond Margins Award.
 He lives in Fresno, California.